CodesOf-Partha/CodesOf-Partha/README.md

 ---
 ### Hola Amigo👋
 ---
-I am Parthasarathi, a Computer Science and Engineering Undergrad working in Bhanzu as a MERN stack developer.
+I am Parthasarathi, a Computer Science and Engineering Undergrad working in Bhanzu as a SDE-III MERN stack developer.
 I am a Programmer, and always excited to learn new stuffs 👨🏻‍🎓.

 ```
 Programmer (noun): A machine that turns coffee into code.